Amazon

 Impact & Learnings

-Small design decisions have massive impact.
+Pushing for elevated design decisions have massive impact.
 A 7.21% improvement in CTR doesn't sound huge until you do the math — 9.1M additional customer actions.
 Not every decision needs to be revolutionary; sometimes refinement within existing constraints is more powerful than innovation.